Considered one of the greatest NBA players of all time is a man that’s worshipped by millions as an icon of inspiration.

 Who is LeBron James?

-He is one of the best players in basketball history, often being compared to legends such as Michael Jordan and Kobe Bryant.
+Recognized as one of basketball's greatest, he is frequently compared to legends like Michael Jordan and Kobe Bryant.

 His commitment to his sport is unwavering.
 LeBron once went 67 straight days on an extremely strict diet to test his mental fortitude, quoted: